 Addiction treatment centers across the nation offer similar addiction treatment programs.
 However, not all of them offer programs that may be suitable for each patient.
 It’s important to understand what addiction treatment programs in LA exist to decide on the right one.

-There are levels of care to addiction treatment programs in Los Angeles.
-Each one requires a different amount of time commitment and some are more restrictive than others in terms of privileges.
+There are levels of care in addiction treatment programs in Los Angeles.
+Each one requires a different amount of time commitment, and some are more restrictive than others in terms of privileges.
 Some or all of these programs may be offered at addiction treatment facilities in Los Angeles.

 Quitting drugs or alcohol cold turkey can present problems both physically and mentally.
 For this reason, a detox helps quell the withdrawal symptoms associated with a severe substance use disorder.
-Depending on the drug, withdrawal symptoms can range from depression to seizures.
+Whether oxycontin, benzos, or another drug, withdrawal symptoms can range from depression to seizures.
 That is why most detox clinics and addiction treatment facilities offer 24/7 supervision.
 Medications may be used to help with the discomfort and any symptoms that arise.

 Inpatient or residential treatment programs in California offer the most intense level of care in comparison to other programs.
 The reason is that patients within these sorts of programs will live at the facility.
 This is likely the best option for those who have tried other forms of treatment and suffered from a relapse.
 Residential programs allow patients to completely focus on recovery instead of external factors and responsibilities.